 Another reason your vision could change is due to an underlying medical condition that develops like cataracts.
 While it is a common belief that LASIK surgery can prevent cataracts, many people can still develop them.
 After you get LASIK eye surgery, developing cataracts can impact your vision’s clarity, making it necessary for additional vision correction.

 LASIK Enhancement After 10 Years

 After 10 years, your doctor may suggest LASIK enhancement surgery if you begin to notice the results of LASIK fading.
 The procedure for LASIK surgery enhancement after 10 years is almost identical to the initial surgery.
 Instead of cutting a new flap in the eye, the surgeon will lift the previous one and make small changes as needed to reshape the cornea.

 According to a study that examined LASIK’s permanence, 35% of LASIK patients needed LASIK enhancement after 10 years.
 Most of the time, needing to repeat LASIK surgery after 10 years might be necessary because of an underlying condition that changes the vision over time, such as cataracts or presbyopia.

 Some changes to your vision could need other vision correction procedures rather than LASIK.
 In the end, your ophthalmologist will be able to best tell you based on your situation.

 Improve Your Vision With Carrot LASIK & Eye Center

 At Carrot LASIK & Eye Center, we want the best for your eyes.
 Our ophthalmologists use years of experience to help you understand your LASIK results and find the best treatment for you.
-To achieve this, Carrot Eye Center uses our unique Advanced Ocular Analysis to provide you with the most accurate vision solution.
+To achieve this, Carrot LASIK & Eye Center uses our unique Advanced Ocular Analysis to provide you with the most accurate vision solution.
 This analysis helps you and our ophthalmologists get a detailed look at every aspect of your vision health.